peteroupc/peteroupc.github.io/randomnotes.md

 >
 > 3. The _**T**&ndash;Poisson hierarchy_ (Knudson et al. 2021)<sup>[**(15)**](#Note15)</sup> is a way to generate N-dimensional Poisson-distributed random vectors via copulas.
 Each of the N dimensions is associated with a parameter `lamda` and a marginal that must be a _continuous non-negative_ probability distribution (one that takes on any of an uncountable number of non-negative values, such as any number 0 or greater).
 To sample from the **T**&ndash;Poisson hierarchy&mdash;
 >
->     1. sample an N-dimensional random vector via a copula (such as `GaussianCopula`), producing correlated uniform random numbers; then
+>     1. sample an N-dimensional random vector via a copula (such as `GaussianCopula`), producing an N-dimensional vector of correlated uniform numbers; then
 >     2. for each component in the vector, take that component's quantile for the corresponding marginal; then
 >     3. for each component in the vector, replace it with `Poisson(lamda * c)`, where `c` is that component and `lamda` is the `lamda` parameter for the corresponding dimension.
 >